rule

 Text 26

-Just as the sky is not entangled by the coming and going qualities of the seasons or the qualities of the air, the fire, the water and the earth is likewise the All-pervading superior to contaminations by the modes of sattva, rajas and tamas, the notions of ego or the causes of evolving through successive states [see also 1.3: 36, 3.27: 1, B.G.
+Just as the sky itself is not affected by the coming and going qualities of the atmosphere, fire, water and earth, or by the qualities of the seasons [of heat and cold], also the Imperishable Supreme remains free from the influence of sattva, rajas and tamas, the modes at the foundation of the I-concept of material existence [see also 1.3: 36, 3.27: 1, B.G.
 7: 13].

 Text 27